Below I am going to cover my easy 5 days in Mexico City itinerary.

 Even that said, taxis are still pretty cheap compared to the Western World, so taking once in every while probably won’t break your bank.

-Safety, however, can be an issue with taxis, so make sure you only get in authorized vehicles (on the back there should be a printed photo of your driver and contact number).
+Safety, however, can be an issue with taxis, so make sure you only get in authorized vehicles or Uber in Mexico City (on the back there should be a printed photo of your driver and contact number).

 Why travel to Mexico City?